When is the result of the tests taken communicated and where do I find it?

 What in case of failing?

-Written Exam
+Written tests

-Please note: students of the single-cycle degree and Master degree in Civil Engineering, Environmental Engineering and Mechanical Engineering can repeat the exam for English B2 for Specific Purposes 30 days after their first attempt.
+Please note: students of the single-cycle degree and Master degree in Civil Engineering, Environmental Engineering and Mechanical Engineering can repeat the test for English B2 for Specific Purposes 30 days after their first attempt.

 There is no maximum number of attempts.

-Oral exam
+Oral test